 Contract trading is a legal contract between a trader and an exchange to buy and sell contracts of an asset like Bitcoin (BTC).
 Contract trading allows traders to access direct exchange capital with a larger margin than they initially invested to increase their profit potential.

 Contract trading, also known as margin trading, is a type of derivative — a financial instrument that derives value from the spot value of a crypto asset.
 Phemex is among the world’s 20 largest derivative trading exchanges.
-The difference between spot trading and derivative trading is that users don’t own the underlying asset, but they own contracts associated with the spot price.

 What Is a Contract in Trading?